LiberTEM/LiberTEM/docs/source/usage.rst

 .. note::

-   The GUI is tested to work on Firefox and Chromium-based browsers for now, if you cannot use a compatible browser for some reason, please `file an issue <https://github.com/liberTEM/LiberTEM/issues>`_!
+   The GUI is tested to work on Firefox and Chromium-based browsers for now.
+If you cannot use a compatible browser for some reason, please `file an issue <https://github.com/liberTEM/LiberTEM/issues>`_!

 After starting the server, you can open the GUI in your browser.
 If it didn't open